 Clause Provision Proposal Assessment lot boundary, a minimum distance of: 4.5m for major openings to bedrooms and studies; and, 6m for major openings to habitable rooms other than bedrooms and studies.
 Study - 5.955m; Bedroom 2 - 2.555m. comply with screening requirements.
-Refer to C1.2 below for further assessment. (ii) Or, are provided with permanent screening to restrict views within the cone of vision from any major opening or an unenclosed outdoor active habitable space.
-Activity room, study and bedroom 2 have been provided with sufficient screening.
+Refer to C1.2 below for further assessment. screening to restrict views within Activity room, study and bedroom 2 have been provided with sufficient screening.
 Development complies.
 Refer to C1.2 below for further assessment.
 C1.2: Screening devices are to be at least 1.6m in height, at least 75% obscure, permanently fixed, made of durable material and restrict view in the direction of overlooking into any adjoining property.
 All of the three rooms stated above (activity room, study, bedroom 2) have major openings (windows) that are a minimum of 1.634m above finished floor level (i.e. the proposed walls are the screening device).
 The proposed development complies with all necessary visual privacy requirements. (fa) Any local planning strategy for this Scheme endorsed by the Commission.
 Double storey, single dwelling.
 Development is consistent with intent of LPS for the locality and residential zone. (g) Any local planning policy for the Scheme area. - - LPP 20: Advertising of Planning Proposals. - - 5.1 - Level of Advertising.
 Double storey, single dwelling.
 14 day advertising period carried out.
 Two (2) objections received.
 Refer to Cl y and schedule of submissions.